NearbyShops/Nearby-Shops-Android-app/README.md

 About Nearby Shops - MultiVendor Food Delivery and Ecommerce App
 --------------------------------------------------------------------

 Nearby Shops is a **Free and Open-Source** food delivery, grocery and local shopping platform.
-Follow our installation guide to get your grocery or food delivery market up and running in just 10 Minutes.

-The installation guide and app customization guide is provided at http://developer.nearbyshops.org
+Install using docker in 10 minutes at http://developer.nearbyshops.org

 Website :  https://nearbyshops.org | Developers Guide: http://developer.nearbyshops.org